mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 playback of the other decks.
 However, changing the rate of a stopped deck will change the rate of playing decks.

-Master Sync will also notice if one of your tracks is double the BPM of another track and match them correctly.
-So if you want to mix a 140 BPM drum & bass track with a 70 bpm dubstep track, Master Sync will make sure they are lined up properly.

 .. hint:: Usually, Master Sync will only make sure the rate sliders are set
           correctly.
 If you also want to make sure your beats are perfectly in sync, turn on the :guilabel:`QUANTIZE` button.
 When activated,